tiko: Energy aggregation for householders09/10/2019

 How does the tiko solution work?

-By linking up all our residential clients’ electrical equipment (water-heater, heat pumps, solar panels, batteries, convectors, etc.) we create storage networks able to react intelligently to variations in production and consumption.
+By connecting residential clients’ electrical equipment (water-heater, heat pumps, solar panels, batteries, convectors, etc.) we create storage networks able to react intelligently to fluctuations in the production and balance the consumption accordingly.

 To make use of this flexibility, we postpone very slightly the operating cycles of the equipment, in order to adapt consumption to production.
 This is very precisely managed, thanks to our algorithms and our systems’ artificial intelligence.
 As we have a large number of households connected, even a slight adjustment can have a considerable effect on consumption.